Last Updated on February 16, 2023 by Editorial Team

-Fluency and flexibility with the numbers is the simplest way to define number sense (Berch, 1998).
-Students need to grasp the numbers not only by their look or sound but in terms of what they imply.
+Fluency and flexibility with numbers is the simplest way to define number sense (Berch, 1998).
+Students need to grasp the numbers not only by their looks or sounds but in terms of what they imply.

 To impart learning of the corresponding value of numbers, helping to find relationships between them, understanding number patterns, and moving on to teaching operations like addition, multiplication, subtraction, or division are some of the objectives of teaching number sense to children.